generalustelaru/ophir-2d/README.md

 ## Troubleshooting
 If you experience mouseover or click issues, try using an alternative browser (Chrome, Firefox, and Edge should work).
 If your client gets stuck, try refreshing the tab.
+If that doesn't work, log out and back in again.
+If that doesn't work, try restarting the server.
+If that doesn't work run `make migrate` (wipes all data) and then restart the server.
-If that doesn't work, replace the UUID in your adress bar with `/new` and press Enter to start a fresh session.
+If that doesn't work, feel free to make a pull request.

 ## How to play
+Create an account with just a name and password.
+After logging in, you will reach the "Lobby", a dashboard-like page where you can spectate, join, or start game sessions.
-Any page visitor may enrol in the game session by selecting a color card.
+Games start in the "Enrolment" phase, when any visitor can join by selecting a color card.
 Visitors who've chosen a color (up to four) can begin using the built-in chat.
+The first player to have joined may proceed towards setup and then start the game at her discretion.
 There can be any number of spectators.

  There's a decent number of rules in Ophir.
 To learn how to play, you can:
  - Watch this [how-to-play video](https://youtu.be/pJrDOh6HadI?si=ZOGegm3W-7GWgNP1) from the Dice Tower YouTube channel.